Types

 For example (integer, integer?) -> integer

-indicates a function accepting
+indicates a function literal accepting

 one or two integers as input and returning an integer.